hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 ## Question 1 (5 points)

-For this question, you will be reporting the number of dynamic instructions of the `stream-64-stride-1-noverify.riscv` and the `stream-64-stride-4-noverify.riscv`.
+Determine the number of dynamic instructions of the `stream-64-stride-1-noverify.riscv` and the `stream-64-stride-4-noverify.riscv`.

+**Hint:** Single cycle CPU and pipelined CPU should have exactly the same number of executed instructions for each binary.

 ## Question 2 (10 points)

-For this question, you will be creating a graph presenting the CPI of the Non Combinational CPU in 4 systems described above with the `stream-64-stride-1-noverify.riscv` benchmark and the `stream-64-stride-4-noverify.riscv` benchmark.
+Create a graph representing the CPI of the Non Combinational CPU in 4 systems described above with the `stream-64-stride-1-noverify.riscv` benchmark and the `stream-64-stride-4-noverify.riscv` benchmark.
 The X-axis should be grouped by systems.

 ## Question 3 (10 points)

+Assume that the pipelined non combinational CPU is clocked at 2.5GHz.
-(TODO:graph) Determine the effective bandwidth of each of the systems on each workload.
+Determine the effective bandwidth of each of the systems when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks with system 4.

 ## Question 4 (10 points)

-(TODO:graph)
-- L1 data / inst ratio system 4
+Create a graph representing the L1 data cache hit ratio and the L1 instruction cache hit ratio when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks with system 4.

 # Part III: Performance Analysis